General Education Committee People

 Dr. Nazarenko joined Westmont College as Dean of Curriculum and Educational Effectiveness in 2010.
 She chairs the PRC and works with all academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, student-centered teaching, and assessment.
 She also serves on the Academic Senate, AS Review Committee, and the College's Strategic Planning Committee.
 She completed her Ph.D. in Comparative Literature and Culture at the University of Alberta, and her master's in Educational Leadership and Policy Studies at the University of Washington.
 Her current research interests include assessing and promoting student success in various educational contexts.

-Dr. Jana Mayfield Mullen joined the Westmont faculty in 2001 as an adjunct in the history and religious studies departments.
-She taught courses in European cultural history, world geography, North American religions, and HIS-010, World History, a Common Core GE course.
+Dr. Jana Mayfield Mullen joined the Westmont faculty in 2001 as an adjunct professor in the history and religious studies departments.
+She taught Renaissance and Reformation history, cultural geography, North American religions, and HIS-010: World History, a Common Core GE course.
 Since 2013 she has served as a Westmont librarian, providing information literacy instruction, research guidance, and collection development for several academic departments.
-She is currently Co-Director of the Voskuyl Library with Diane Ziliotto.
+In 2020 she became Director of the Voskuyl Library.
 She received a Master of Divinity from Southeastern Baptist Theological Seminary and a PhD with a concentration in 19th-century American religious history from the Southern Baptist Theological Seminary.
 Her master’s in library and information science was granted by the University of Kentucky in 2012.
+She has served several terms on the GE Committee as library representative since 2015.